GrahamDB/MultiLocusHZAR/README.md

 - Read and edit params.R for parameters related to the observed data (e.g. the range of distances sampled)

-- Read and edit FIXME for parameters related to parallelism
+- Read and edit params.R for parameters related to parallelism

-- Read and edit FIXME for parameters related to model generation
+- Read and edit modelLoader.R for parameters related to model generation

 ## Usage notes